ankaAR/bestiario5e/_creatures/juiblex.md

 ***Attack*** Juiblex makes one acid lash attack.

 ***Corrupting Touch (cuesta 2 acciones)*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 10 pies (3 mts), una criatura.
 Impacto: 21 (4d6 + 7) poison damage, and the target is slimed.
-Until the slime is scraped off with an action, the target is poisoned, and any creature, other than an ooze, is poisoned while within 10 feet of the target.
+Until the slime is scraped off with an action, the target is envenenado, and any creature, other than an ooze, is envenenado while within 10 feet of the target.